-Admission for 2019-2020 (25 students)
+Admission for 2021-2022 (25 students)

 Fill in the application form on-line (before May 30, first session and June 27th, second session).
 Send the copies of diplomas and other requested documents by post office.
 References will be appreciated.
-A first selection based on the online application will be made during the last week of June.
+A first selection based on the online application will take place in June.

 The second, final, selection based on interviews with the teaching team will take place at the beginning of July.
-Erasmus students and partners universities spending the whole year at UPEC will be given priority.
+Double diploma, Erasmus students and partners universities spending the whole year at UPEC will be given priority.